uktrade/github-standards/README.md

 ## I'm receiving errors updating the rev version

 - Try running `pre-commit gc` and `pre-commit clean` to remove any previous cached versions pre-commit has locally

+## I'm seeing pre-commit hooks run multiple times in the logs

+The scans run using the https://github.com/uktrade/github-standards repo are scoped to run across defined git hook stages, controlled via a config file inside this repo.
+However if you are using other pre-commit hooks, for example the ruff formatter, you may see these scans appear multiple times.
+Adding a `stages` array to your `.pre-commit-config.yaml` file can solve this, where the value is [pre-commit]